American Airlines Group (AAG) is one of the largest airlines in the world. After merging with

-in late 2013, AAG is one of the largest airlines in the world.
-The combined airline, together with its third-party regional carriers including Air Wisconsin, Chautauqua, ExpressJet, Mesa, Republic, and SkyWest operate nearly 6,700 daily flights to roughly 340 destinations in more than 50 countries.
-American and US Airways operate 965 mainline jets, and regional subsidiaries and third-party regional carriers operate nearly 520 regional jets and 40 turboprops.
+in late 2013, the combined airline company, together with its third-party regional carriers including Air Wisconsin, Chautauqua, ExpressJet, Mesa, Republic, and SkyWest operates nearly 6,700 daily flights to roughly 350 destinations in more than 50 countries.
+American and US Airways operate 946 mainline jets, and regional subsidiaries and third-party regional carriers operate nearly 587 regional jets.
 AAG extends its geographic reach through code-sharing arrangements and is part of the oneworld Alliance.

-Change of Company Type
+Change in Company Type

 in a deal worth $11 billion.
 The milestone transaction created the world's largest airline.
 The combined entity kept the American Airlines name and is led by former US Airways CEO Doug Parker.

 AAG has primary hubs in Charlotte, North Carolina; Chicago, Dallas/Fort Worth; Los Angeles; Miami; New York; Philadelphia; Phoenix; and Washington, DC.
 It provides international service to Canada, Mexico, Europe, the Middle East, the Caribbean, Central and South America, and Asia.

 AAG is adding new aircraft and new service into markets which cater to a wide breadth of industries - entertainment, banking and finance, energy, technology and manufacturing.
 This includes direct service to all of American's hubs with the most nonstop flights from LAX to New York (JFK); Dallas/Fort Worth; Miami; Philadelphia; Washington, DC (DCA); Phoenix; and Charlotte, North Carolina.